List of Power Rangers Jungle Fury characters: Naja

 A blue sash-wearing Rinshi that has the spirit of the Cobra. and the leader of the Five Fingers of Poison.
 He has highly accurate hits that target the weak points of his opponent, earning him his reputation as a "Master of Instant Victory".
+He wields two celurit sickles which he can use to generate and fire a destructive energy ball.
 Naja's greatest power is in his six Life Talons, which allows him to cheat death or resurrect those who are dead.
-In "Pizza Slice of Life," Naja eventually became fed up with Dai Shi.
+In "Pizza Slice of Life," Naja eventually became fed up with Dai Shi, blaming him for previous defeats.
 Naja sought to commit mutiny and revealed his intentions to Camille, offering her a place at his side.
 Naja uses one of his Life Talons to survive her attack before eventually defeating Camille.
 Soon after, Naja revived Rantipede and Gakko to aid him in defeating Dai Shi while he was meditating.
 However, Camelle's interference ruined the plan, and she was now able to counter Naja's attack.
 Though he offered Camille his power over life and death, she sliced off his last three Life Talons before destroying him.
 In "Now the Final Fury," Dai Shi opened a portal to the Spirit World and brought Naja back.
 He was defeated by the Rangers and their Masters.